Worxfr/juniper-vsrx-terraform/README.md

 ## Prerequisites

+> [!IMPORTANT]
+> **You must have a valid subscription to Juniper vSRX in the AWS Marketplace before deploying this infrastructure.**
+>
+> Without an active subscription, the deployment will fail when attempting to launch the vSRX instances.

 1. AWS account with appropriate permissions
+2. Valid subscription to Juniper vSRX in the AWS Marketplace
-2. Terraform installed (version 0.12+)
+3. Terraform installed (version 0.12+)
-3. AWS CLI configured with appropriate credentials
+4. AWS CLI configured with appropriate credentials
-4. SSH key pair created in the AWS Ireland region
+5. SSH key pair created in the AWS Ireland region
-5. S3 bucket for storing Terraform state
+6. S3 bucket for storing Terraform state

 ## Usage